syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

 The Syncfusion HTML to PDF converter is a .NET library used to convert HTML or web pages to PDF document in Blazor.

-## Steps to convert HTML to PDF in Blazor application:
+## Steps to convert HTML to PDF in Blazor application

 1. Create a new C# Blazor Server application project.
 Select Blazor App from the template and click the Next button.
 ![Blazor_step1](htmlconversion_images/blazor_step1.png)